-Despite the difficulty, we continue to make an effort in this area.
 Whether you’re dating or newly married, pursuing God together is the surest way to build a strong relationship foundation.
-If you’re dating, spending time in God’s Word as a couple will strengthen your resolve for purity.
+If you’re dating, spending time in God’s Word as a couple can strengthen your walk, encourage healthy conversations, and open doors to discuss differences of theology.
 If you’re married, regular devotional times will transform your attitudes toward one another.
 It’s no wonder the Enemy targets couples with distraction and busyness every time they sit down to pray!

-Josh and I haven’t “arrived” in this area, but we’ve found some things that work.
-Despite three years of inconsistent work schedules, moving three times, and balancing work, home, and a baby, we’re proof that a quiet time is possible if you’re intentional about it.
+Josh and I haven’t “arrived” in this area, and to be honest, we very rarely do devotional time together anymore.
+It looks different now than it did the first two years of our marriage; we’ve found that separate devotional times doing our own study works better than joint study now that we’re almost seven years in.
+But in the early years, inconsistent work schedules, moving three times, and balancing work, home, and a baby, taught us that quiet time is possible if you’re intentional about it.
 The following four principles are very simple, but it’s the simplicity that makes them work.

 Designate a Time

 When we were dating, our “quiet time” was usually before each date.
 We found that reading and praying together strengthened the Spirit’s voice in our hearts when we were tempted to compromise.
 Every time we struggled with purity, we hadn’t spent time seeking God together.
 We hadn’t sought His protection over our hearts and minds.
 Even if we were getting together to watch a movie or eat out, we tried to make the first thing on our agenda a prayer time.